-In the mobile development realm, I'm still pretty new to the scene, but I've been deep into it now that I'm starting to get my sea legs and I figured I'd use this time to explain why I like Xamarin Native, which going forward will be mentioned as just Xamarin.
+In the mobile development realm, I'm still pretty new to the scene, but I'm starting to get my sea legs, and I figured I'd use this time to explain why I like Xamarin Native, which going forward will be mentioned as just Xamarin.

 So to begin, I like the idea of sharable code no matter what I'm developing on, but for mobile this is doubly true.
 Nothing to me is worse than writing logic twice for the same app, and xamarin gives you that ability to share code, allowing you to just focus on that once and allowing you to spend more time on the individual UIs.

 Xamarin is not the only game in town for cross platform mobile development, but they are the one who's giving the best bare metal feel without touching native code.